 In medieval times a major thriving port, since claimed by the sea.
 The sound of Old Dunwich church bells are said to be heard on stormy nights!
 Walks.
 Ruins.
-One (great) pub, The Ship.
+Great)pub, The Ship Inn.
 Excellent museum chronicling the erosion over the ages.
 Fresh fish from the boats and best fish ‘n chips ever.

 National Trust Nature Reserve.
 Great walks and views.
 Lighthouse keepers cottage turned teashop.
 Heaths Area of Outstanding Beauty, one of only 41 in the country.

 A classic pretty village.
-Adjoins the Minsmere Bird Sanctuary (one of the RSPB’s premier sites and host to BBC’s Springwatch) – nature trails and Hides.
+Adjoins the Minsmere Bird Sanctuary (one of the RSPB’s premier sites and host to BBC’s Springwatch) – Nature Trails and Hides.
+Westleton Books is a popular, quirky second-hand bookshop and gallery.

 Pseudo-Tudor ‘planned’ village just north of Aldeburgh, built in the early 1900’s around the Meare – a 60 acre huge artificial lake studded with islands and a paradise for children.
 Think ‘Swallows & Amazons’.
 Also the ‘House in the Clouds’ and working windmill.

-once a flourishing fishing port and Britain’s most easterly point (Lowestoft Ness).
-To be honest, not a madly attractive town centre but has excellent sandy beaches (Blue Flag) and a long promenade.
+Once a flourishing fishing port and Britain’s most easterly point (Lowestoft Ness).
+To be honest, not a madly attractive town centre BUT it has excellent sandy beaches (Blue Flag), a long promenade and an excellent Maritime Museum in Sparrows Nest Park.

 Gateway to the Broads and a mecca for boating enthusiasts and naturalists.
 Considered one of the finest stretches of inland water in England.